Manila Digger F.C.: Foundation and early years

-Manila Digger's foundation can be traced back in 2018 by a community of Chinese migrants in Manila who were working and studying in the country.
+Manila Digger's foundation can be traced back in 2017 when a community of Chinese migrants in Manila who were working and studying in the Philippines formed an amateur football club.
+In 2018, a group led by Chinese investor Sha Shuo splintered from this amateur team over internal disagreements to form Manila Digger F.C..
+The team was named "digger" to reflect the Chinese founders' aspiration to make a good living in the country.

+Manila Digger competed in the weekend amateur leagues during its early years playing both in the standard 11-a-side and the 7-a-side formats.
+A women's team was also formed.
+Originally an all-Chinese team, Manila Digger began recruiting Filipinos and non-Chinese foreigners.

+Entry to the PFL

 Manila Digger began their journey in professional football in the 2023 edition of the Copa Paulino Alcantara.
-They then entered the 2024 season of the Philippines Football League.
+They did not advanced from the group stage.

+They then earned a license on January 17, 2024 as documented on Sha's Bilibili account "Caogen Zuqiu Jingli" (草根足球经理) where he paid the relevant registration fee, for his club be eligible to compete in the Philippines Football League (PFL).
+The account was used to build a fanbase for Manila Digger.

+Manila Digger made their PFL debut in the 2024 season.
+In the leadup to their eventual debut in March, Sha and Diao Su recruited players through their personal connections with scouts and relied on informal methods such as leads the club got through social media.
+A WeChat fan group was also instrumental to Manila Digger's recruitment.
+Diao himself was also a player and became the first Chinese player to debut in the PFL in April 2024.
+The team finished eight out of fifteen teams in the league table.

 Rise to prominence

 2024–25 season

-During the 2024–25 season, the Diggers fell one point away from eventual league champions Kaya–Iloilo, but nonetheless qualified for the 2025–26 AFC Champions League Two qualifying play-off against Indonesian champions Persib Bandung.
-The club also participated in the Finals Series, beating One Taguig in the semi-final following a late goal from Ousman Gai in the 83rd minute winning 2-1.
-The club would eventually lose to Cebu 0-1 missing out on the ASEAN Club Championship.
+During the 2024–25 season, Manila Digger fell one point away to eventual league champions Kaya–Iloilo, but nonetheless qualified for the 2025–26 AFC Champions League Two qualifying play-off against Indonesian champions Persib Bandung.
+The club also participated in the Finals Series, beating One Taguig in the semi-final following a late goal from Ousman Gai in the 83rd minute winning 2–1.
+The club would eventually lose to Cebu 0–1 missing out on the ASEAN Club Championship.

 Continental debut

-On August 13, 2025, the Diggers made their continental debut against Persib Bandung in the AFC Champions League Two qualification play-off round where they would eventually lose 2-1, but Modou Joof made history becoming the first Digger player to score in a continental competition.
+On 13 August 2025, Manila Digger made their continental debut against Persib Bandung in the AFC Champions League Two qualification play-off round where they would eventually lose 2–1, but Modou Joof made history becoming the first Digger player to score in a continental competition.

-Following AFC's continental competition format, the Diggers qualified in the AFC Challenge League as the losers of the qualification play-off in AFC Champions League Two. they were drawn into Group D alongside Ezra F.C., SP Falcons, and hosts Svay Rieng.
+Following AFC's continental competition format, Manila Digger qualified in the AFC Challenge League as the losers of the qualification play-off in AFC Champions League Two where they were drawn in group D, alongside Laotian club Ezra, Mongolian club SP Falcons and Cambodian club Preah Khan Reach Svay Rieng.